-The eighth annual symposium features engaging workshops that invite participants in their 20s and 30s to explore different pivotal moments that have shaped this generation’s understanding of the Holocaust.
-Sessions will address the topic by presenting innovative research, thought provoking discussions, survivor engagement and new media.
-Presenters include HEW 2017 Scholar–in–Residence Professor Jeffrey Shandler, Dr. Roman Töppel, Matthew Shoychet director of the documentary The Last Nazi Trials (2018), Lakehead University’s Professor Valerie Hébert and more special guests.
+The ninth annual symposium features engaging workshops that invite participants in their 20s and 30s to explore untold and lesser-known narratives of the Holocaust.
+Sessions will address the topic by presenting innovative research, thought-provoking discussions, survivor engagement and new media.

 Featuring a keynote from Holocaust survivor George Brady in conversation with his daughter, Lara Brady.

 Beyond Hana’s Suitcase – George’s Story

 Hana’s Suitcase is the widely popular narrative of a child’s suitcase connecting people from Tokyo to Toronto, that became a best-selling book, radio and stage play, documentary and feature film, online exhibit and more.
 People across the globe have fallen in love with the story of Hana Brady, a young girl whose normal, happy life was destroyed by the Holocaust, but who is remembered and honoured through the survival of her brother, George, and his determination to ensure Hana’s story is used as a framework for young people to learn about the Holocaust.

 George survived the concentration camps of Theresienstadt and Auschwitz as a teenage boy, subsequently escaping from Communist Czechoslovakia postwar, and rebuilding his life in Canada.
 With a vast collection of documents and artifacts that illustrate George and Hana’s narrative, George has spent much of the last two decades sharing this remarkable story of love between siblings with the world.